The Strange Attractor Model of Bipedal Locomotion and its Consequences on Motor Control: Introduction

+Human locomotion has been studied for decades due to its relevance to the medical field.
+The description of gait as a set of "six determinants" as proposed in the classic paper from Inman and Eberhart in 1953 \cite{inman1953major} led the clinical evaluation of gait to focus on pelvic tilt and rotation, knee and hip flexion, knee and ankle interaction, and lateral pelvic displacement.
+Moreover, roboticists have also become interested in understanding biological locomotion to develop models that reproduce its robustness and efficiency.
+Nowadays, there are different and, sometimes, confronted theories about the mechanisms that animals employ to generate locomotor strategies \cite{duysens2019controller}.
+This is made even more fascinating when accounting for both mechanical and computational performances of the human body \cite{duysens2018walking,Torricelli2016,Hogan2012, Hogan2013, Winter1995, Ivanenko2006,Kuo2007}.
+Multiple proposed models aim to capture biological locomotion and its motor control, but they can only partially capture the locomotion dynamics \cite{Torricelli2016, Kuo2007}.

-The motor primitives theory is based on the hypothesis that human actions are composed by a superposition of basic movements called primitives\cite{Ivanenko2006, Tommasino2017, Hogan2012, Lacquaniti2012, Zelik2014}.
+The limited understanding of locomotion dynamics also affects our knowledge about the control of gait.
+Among these, the motor primitives theory is based on the hypothesis that human actions are composed of a superposition of basic movements called primitives\cite{Ivanenko2006, Tommasino2017, Hogan2012, Lacquaniti2012, Zelik2014}.
 They have been observed in multiple movement strategies involving both upper and lower limbs.
-Furthermore, this theory also justifies how the human body can deal both with the redundancy and the information delay due to the neural transmission.
+Furthermore, this theory also justifies how the human body can deal both with redundancy and information delay due to neural transmission.
 The Passive Motion Paradigm (PMP) is a computational method that can capture the motor primitives by minimising the energetic cost of the movement \cite{Tommasino2017, Flash2016, Hogan2012}.
-Such optimisation is performed on an energetic function that is defined to account for both the desire of performing a specific action and the energetic cost associated with the mechanical impedance of the human body \cite{Tommasino2017, Flash2016, Hogan2012}.
-The main limitation of this approach is its formulation based on the hypothesis that the human body mechanical impedance mainly determines the task dynamics.
-Thus, they are only applicable to tasks where the environmental dynamics is negligible compared to the body impedance.
+Such optimisation is performed on an energetic function that is defined to account for both the desire to perform a specific action and the energetic cost associated with the mechanical impedance of the human body \cite{Tommasino2017, Flash2016, Hogan2012}.
+The main limitation of this approach is that its formulation is based on the hypothesis that the human body's mechanical impedance mainly determines the task dynamics.
+Thus, they only apply to tasks where the environmental dynamics are negligible compared to the body impedance, which is not the case when there is contact with the ground.